Sakibkhan2005/Sakib-demo-repo/README.md

 # Sakib-demo-repo
-This is simple repo for familiar with git
+This is simple repo for familiar with git.
+Author-Sakib khan